 Character.org's groundbreaking new Model Standards for Character & Social Emotional Development (CSED) were developed in partnership with leading experts in the fields of both character and SEL.
 These comprehensive standards for grades K-12 provide detailed outcomes for students across the four dimensions of character coupled with the five skills of social-emotional learning.
 CSED is aligned to the full range of current educational approaches, including multi-tiered systems of support, PBIS, trauma-informed initiatives, and restorative practices.

 All CITRS programs, including the app, are aligned to CSED.

 We aim to cultivate environments in which students develop both their character strengths and their social-emotional skills.
-We maintain that schools should not "just" do character development or "just" do SEL, because the two priorities are closely linked.
-In order for a program to be truly complete and most effective, it needs to be holistic and CSED compliant.
+We maintain that schools should not "just" do character development or "just" do SEL because, either way, their programs are incomplete.
+In order for a program to be truly complete and most effective, it needs to be holistic and aligned with CSED.

 Performance Character: To demonstrate the character strengths of self-discipline, responsibility, goal setting, and grit.